10 days tailor made from £

-The Maldives is the perfect place to switch off.
-When it comes to unwinding in breathtaking natural environments, a trip to the Maldives is undoubtedly at the top of the list.
+If your idea of a perfect holiday is unwinding in breathtaking natural environments, a dreamy trip to the Maldives is a must-do.
+It’s the perfect paradise for laying back and switching off.
 The country’s iconic water bungalows and beautiful beaches allow you to relax and pamper yourself in impossibly luxurious surroundings.
-At Out Of Office, it also happens to be our most popular destination.
+Here at Out Of Office, it also happens to be our most popular destination.

 One of our most popular itineraries, pairing Sri Lanka with the Maldives is an excellent combination of culture and relaxation.
 If you are looking to pair adventure and culture with ultimate relaxation, then a multi-centre trip or honeymoon to Sri...

-Sri Lanka is a fascinating country.
-Picture it as a tear-shaped island off the coast of India.
-It’s a deeply spiritual place.
-We’ll follow the Ceylon Tea Trail into the misty mountains and visit rural communities who’s traditions remain unchanged...
+Sri Lanka is a fascinating country, occupying a tear-shaped island off the coast of India.
+It’s a deeply spiritual place with a collection of world-class temples and monuments to explore.
+On this luxury group trip, you’ll follow the Ceylon Tea...

 Six Senses Laamu & Gili Lankafushi embody the best of Barefoot Luxury in the Maldives.
 You’ll experience all the luxuries you can desire at both of these resorts while walking everywhere without shoes: the main restaurant at Gili Lankanfushi is...